Home Historical Analysis No Guns at a MASH Unit? Wrong!

 While the wisdom of placing a foxhole just outside your own quarters is questionable, digging foxholes, building sandbag walls, and seeing to other defensive fortifications of a MASH unit in Korea would have been neither paranoid nor unusual.
 Provided that the unit was in the same place long enough, which happened more often toward the end of the war, such defenses were built.

 The MASH showrunners and writers, in pretending that MASH units were only concerned with medical care and put no thought toward their own protection, denied a harsh reality.
-It’s strange that a show that tried to depict the realities of war and the fact that the doctors put their lives on the line did so only occasionally.
+Strangely, a show that tried to depict the realities of war and the fact that the doctors put their lives on the line did so only occasionally.
 In fact, this depiction was the exception, not the rule.
 Occasionally, entire episodes were dedicated to depicting danger, while this ongoing and present danger was all but ignored in all the other episodes.

 It would have been outside the bounds of comedy to depict the MASH 4077th as historically correct in every way.
 So, in fairness, it was not necessary to depict the MASH camp as being in imminent danger at all times.
 In fact, they were not.
 This was especially true during the latter half of the war, the time in which the show was set.